daniel-j-pease/soccer-finder/readme.md

 * MongoDB

 ##Sources##
 Lots and lots of help from Bobby King's excellent [user_auth_itunes](https://git.generalassemb.ly/wdi-nyc-60/user_auth_itunes) example, most notably his work with bcrypt.
-Thanks to Paris Leach for help merging the APIs.
+Thanks to Paris Leach for help merging the APIs and to Rafael Pacas for help with user authentication.

 ##Hurdles##
 * "Measure twice, cut once" are some of the wisest words ever uttered